fishwasher/next-news/README.md

 ## Project Features

 - The project is built upon *Next.js* web framework.
 It uses *Next*'s standard filesystem-based routing with modern-state _React_ library.

-All React components are class-free, maintaining internal state via _hooks_, a relatively new addition to _React_.
+- All stateful _React_ components are class-free, maintaining internal state via _hooks_, a relatively new addition to _React_.

-- Application global state is maintained using _ReactN_ module, which extends _hooks_ to the global scope (No _Redux_ and friends needed).
+- Application global state is maintained with a help of _ReactN_ module, which extends the concept of _hooks_ to the global scope, eliminating the need of separate global state handling libraries, such as _Redux_ and friends.

-- LESS CSS pre-processing is used, making sure it works fine within the _Next_ stack.
+- *Less* CSS pre-processing is used, making sure it works just fine within the _Next_ stack.

-- Serverless deployment using *Now* cloud platform, integrated with this GitHub repository.
+- Serverless deployment using the free *Now* cloud platform, continuously-integrated with this GitHub repository.

--
+- The data comes from *NewsAPI* via an external proxy that provide caching and some custom presets.